mjpclab/react-tabber/README.md

 Specify tabs you want to render as a tab, should be an array of rendering items, which has property `label`, `panel` and optional `key`.
 `label` will be shown on tab label container. `panel` is the content of the tab. `key` is used to identify different tab labels and panels.

+`keyboardSwitch`
+Specify if active tab item could be switched by keyboard when label item has focus.
+If enabled, end user could use arrow keys and Tab key to (request) switch active tab item.
+Defaults to `true`.

 `triggerEvents`
 Determine the types of React Element events triggered on label-item that will make the panel-item switched.
 Can be an array of event names, or space separated event names.
 Default value is `['onClick']`.